-One of the metrics that potential EAs love to check before the exam is the historical pass rate.
+One of the metrics that potential Enrolled Agents love to check is the historical pass rate.
 Are they reasonable (not too high and not too low)?
 How is it compared to other accounting and tax qualifications?

-We have a 8-year EA exam pass rate trend based on the data from the Prometric.
+To analysis the trend, we have a 10-year EA exam pass rate trend based on the data from the Prometric.

 We don’t have further breakdown by region, gender or age, but based on this data, I have the following conclusion.

-Compared to CPA and CMA, the EA exam pass rates are very high.
-Even the lowest part at 60% is still higher than any parts in CPA and CMA.
+Compared to other accounting tax professional exams, the EA exam pass rates are very high.
+Even the lowest part at 60% is still higher than any parts in CPA, CMA and CIA.

 While we may want to think that the EA exam is easier, we shouldn’t jump into conclusion because the pass rate in large part is set by the passing score, which is a conscious decision of the examiners.
 Also, the nature of the exams are quite different.

 Based on the feedback from my readers who have done both the CPA and EA exams, they do seem to agree that the CPA exam is harder.
 Some pointed out that the coverage is a lot broader, and others feel that the EA exam questions are less tricky.